 Table 3.3 summarizes the storage needs for 2010 and 2030.
 The total storage required is anticipated to increase from 9 MG to almost 18 MG by 2030.
-These storage volumes assume that the existing backup wells would not supplement storage water during a two-day emergency event.
+Total storage volumes do not account for the existing backup wells which can replace needed storage water during a two-day emergency event, as described in the next section.